 I’ve tried using spreadsheets and logging sites, but turning a computer on or waiting for web pages to load up is a pain.
 It also means you’ll probably have to do it when you get home after a flight.

 Filling out a good old paperback immediately after a flight while you’re sill buzzing from it, is much easier, and you’re also much more likely to remember to do it.
 You’ll also have something pretty awesome to look back at in years to come!

 So there you have it, a bunch of good reasons to get yourself a good paramotor logbook.

 One last thing that I recommend is that you also stick a plastic sleeve inside the cover of your logbook.
 This way you can keep your insurance certificate with it, licenses, and any other important documents that you have.

-Don't forget to check out our logbook which has 100 flight pages, separate notes pages, and a pilot's personal information page.
+Don’t forget to check out our logbook which has 142 pages, separate notes pages, flight log pages, a pilot’s personal information page, insurance details page, wing inspection and reserve repack details page, and pre and post flight checklists.
 Check it out on Amazon HERE.